ZiedYousfi/PayCalc/README.md

 # PayCalc

-A simple Rust calculator for calculating net salary based on hourly rates and worked hours.
+A Rust calculator for computing salaries with progressive rate increases.

 ## Description

-PayCalc is a command-line utility that calculates payment amounts based on hourly rates and the number of hours worked.
-It also supports rate increases based on additional hours worked.
+PayCalc is a command-line utility that calculates payment amounts based on hourly rates and worked hours.
+The program accounts for rate increases after a certain number of worked hours, making the calculation more accurate for situations where the hourly rate increases with experience or time worked.

 ## Installation